Reading at the Vale of Evesham School

 - Understand their immediate environment so they feel secure and ready to engage in learning

-- Use objects, photos, and symbols to anticipate and predict
+- Use objects, photos, and symbols to anticipate, predict, communicate

 - Read words